 Research

-In two ongoing projects, I interrogate the relationship between sociopolitical contexts and perinatal health.
-First, a first-authored paper situates the 2008 Obama Presidential campaign and electoral win in the symbolic empowerment framework to consider the potentially salubrious perinatal impacts of the election of the first Black US President.
-Using a novel measure of fetal death--male twinning rates--and interrupted time series analysis, results suggest a significant but short-lived reduction in susceptibility to fetal death among NH Black male twin cohorts conceived during the 2008 campaign.
+In addition to policies, symbolic changes in the political environment may also shape perinatal health.
+In a first-authored paper (published in Social Science and Medicine), I situate the 2008 Obama Presidential campaign and electoral win in the symbolic empowerment framework to consider the potentially salubrious perinatal impacts of the election of the first Black US President.
+Using a novel measure of fetal death--male twinning rates--and interrupted time series analysis, results suggest a significant reduction in susceptibility to fetal loss among NH Black male twin cohorts conceived during the 2008 campaign.
 These findings underscore the symbolic importance of elections and join growing work demonstrating the potential for sociopolitical contexts to mitigate racial-ethnic health inequities.
-Second, a sole-authored paper evaluates the perinatal health consequences of Texas policies restricting access to reproductive health care.
-Using demographic composition techniques, I examine the contribution of compositional and real rate changes to changes in observed rates of low birth weight and infant mortality over time and across race-ethnicity.
-Preliminary results suggest that restrictions on family planning funding may have particularly deleterious effects on standardized Black infant mortality rates, thus exacerbating health inequities.

 Program & policy evaluations